 If procrastination has become a problem for you—and you want to try these tips to stop procrastinating to change your behavior so you can be more productive.
 An added benefit is that you’ll feel more upbeat, less worried and stressed, and more confident about your reputation and effectiveness.

 Write down the task you’ve been putting off.
 Doing this brings the project to the front of your mind so you can’t easily ignore it.

 Delete Unimportant Work

 Out of the many things, you must do every day, there are certain tasks that are not important enough to get your attention.
-This calls for prioritizing work based on their importance.
-Therefore, you must delete or do away with work which is not important and concentrate only on important work.
-If you do this, your life will become simpler and you won't be so tempted to procrastinate.
+This calls for prioritizing work based on its importance.
+Therefore, you must delete or do away with work that is not important and concentrate only on important work.
+If you do this, your life will become simpler and you won’t be so tempted to procrastinate.

 Whenever you put off things for a later time, you feel anxious about how and when it is going to be accomplished.
 Therefore, it is best to do easy tasks as early as possible to make sure the feeling of anxiety is wiped off.

 Sometimes, it is very important to just ask for advice from a mentor, friend, coach or expert.
 They may show you ways of doing work more effectively which will reduce your time and increase productivity.
 This will help get work done quickly and in turn, avoid the need to procrastinate.

 Sometimes, people feel scared to start work because the sheer volume of work seems to be so overwhelming.
 You will be surprised at how ridiculously simple work can look if you just break or chop up tasks in small parts.
 It also helps you concentrate on different aspects of the jobs in a better way.

 Always set clear deadlines or milestones to get work done.
 In fact, let your close friends or family members know of these deadlines.
 If you do, they will always hold you accountable if you stray away from your target.

 Praise Each Little Step